 Applications for travel or event funding without justification of how this will lead to a tangible outcome or resource will not be considered.
 Salary or stipend costs will not be funded.

-Judges will evaluate the proposals based on the application form and pitch presentation delivered on 24 July 2017 in Cambridge.
+Judges will evaluate the proposals based on the application form and pitch presentation delivered on 1 December 2017.
 They will give a higher priority to proposals which:

 - Have a tangible outcome that can be readily shared.

 - Address focus areas of the OpenPlant initiative e.g. open technologies and responsible innovation.

 - Are realistic given the timing, costing and team proposed.

 We encourage external collaborations and applications with matched funding: Additional credit will be given to applicants who have forged innovative partnerships with Cambridge or Norwich-based external partners and those who have agreements of matched funding for their projects.